-How ZFS saves my bacon and lets me sleep comfortably?
+How does ZFS save my bacon and lets me sleep comfortably?
 (Part 2)

 Utilizing ZFS for safely storing data in a home office – Bianor’s QA engineer Deyan Kostov shares his experience in building a secure home setup.